ludiosarchive/Minerva/docs/Overview.rst

 Minerva limitations
 =============

-Minerva server is written in Python, which is slow [#]_.
-Ideally, Minerva server would run on Factor_.
+Minerva server is written in Python, which `is slow`_.
+Ideally, Minerva server would be embedded in nginx and possibly use zeromq to copy boxes to and from application servers.

 For cross-domain communication, Minerva relies on access to many subdomains + ``document.domain``.
 If HTTPS is needed, this necessitates a wildcard SSL cert.